These marshmallow cereal bars are a fun snack, breakfast on the go and great for lunch boxes. Use your favorite cereal and enjoy!

 When the marshmallows are just about completely melted add in 1/2 teaspoon vanilla.

 If there are a few lumps it’s really no bigs.
 Who would cry over a lump of marshmallow in their cereal bar?
 Uhhhh not this girl.

 Mix it all around until the melty-marshmallow goodness is through-out.

-The very moment they are cooled; remove and slice into twenty or so bars.
-Orrrrr don’t cut it at all… just eat it as one giant bar!
-How fun is that?
+The very moment they are cooled, remove and slice into 20 or so bars.

 The rest went into a storage container.
 A perfect afternoon snack or as a grown-up breakfast, now if there’s one perk to being a grown up then it’s being able to have marshmallow cereal bars for breakfast!